gabikersul/poc-rest-service/README.md

    - [Job #2 - Infra](https://github.com/gabikersul/poc-rest-service#job-2---infra)
    - [Job #3 - Run](https://github.com/gabikersul/poc-rest-service#job-3---run)
    - [Deploy](https://github.com/gabikersul/poc-rest-service#deploy)

 ## Introduction
 It's a 'Greeting' Java + Springboot Application with three Jenkins jobs:
-- Job #1 - Build: it downloads the project code from a github repo, run the tests, build the project, generate the war file and uploads it to a JFrog Artifactory repo;
+- Job #1 - Build: it downloads the project code from a github repo, runs the tests, builds the project, generates the war file and uploads it to a JFrog Artifactory repo;
 - Job #2 - Infra: it downloads the war file from the JFrog Artifactory repo, runs the packer build command which provision a docker image, copy the downloaded war file to the image and uses ansible to provision an openjdk8 installation;
-- Job #3 -Run: it pulls the published image from docker hub and run it inside a container;
+- Job #3 -Run: it pulls the published image from Docker Hub and runs it inside a container;

-- Youtube video where I show and comment what is happening during the pipelines execution:
+- Video where I show and comment the pipelines execution:
   - youtube_link_here

 ## Configuration